ingonyama-zk/metal-poc/README.md

    - **Task**: Binary search for a specific value within the powered array.
    - **Rationale**: Binary search is inherently sequential and ideal for the CPU, illustrating the efficiency of CPU fallback for branching logic.

-## 4. Metal Shared Memory Research (**TODO**)
+## 4. Metal unified Memory Research (**TODO**)

-**TODO update here about Metal shared memory**
+**TODO update here about Metal unified memory**

 Before implementing the flows, it’s essential to understand Metal’s memory management to gauge potential cost and performance trade-offs:
-- **Zero-Cost Shared Memory**: Determine if Metal’s shared memory model truly provides zero-cost access across CPU and GPU.
+- **Zero-Cost unified Memory**: Determine if Metal’s unified memory model truly provides zero-cost access across CPU and GPU.
 - **Memory Access Patterns and Costs**: Assess if Metal offers various memory tiers (e.g., faster but more costly memory options) and if data locality impacts performance.
-- **Mechanics of Shared Memory**: Review Metal’s documentation to understand how shared memory is allocated, accessed, and synchronized.
+- **Mechanics of unified Memory**: Review Metal’s documentation to understand how unified memory is allocated, accessed, and synchronized.

 ## 5. Implementation Steps